Merethin/Akari/docs/happenings.md

 - actor: first group
 - receptor: fifth group, if applicable
 - origin: sixth group
-- data: granted authority (parsed from third group if second group is "granted"), removed authority (parsed from third group if second group is "removed", or fourth group if it exists)
+- data: granted authority (parsed below from third group if second group is "granted"), removed authority (parsed below from third group if second group is "removed", or fourth group if it exists)

+Subexpressions:
+- `</i>([A-Z])` to parse each authority letter (letter: first group)

 **Nation ascends to Governor position following an abdication or CTE (rnewgov)**